 How well can the software handle your personal needs?
 Can you easily operate the software?
 These are a couple of questions that might be at the forefront of your mind.

 You might not want to spend weeks configuring and learning the program, so get a taste beforehand of whether each program has a bit of a learning curve.
 Several programs offer demos so you can try them out for yourself before you buy.

 The portfolio management software you choose should have a number of options available to you.
 It should offer thorough investment tracking, accounting, reporting, communication tools, analysis tools, customizable reports and more.

-You should have access to tools that can help you understand your investments and even connect you to third-party sources if you need to import specific market information.
+You should have access to tools that can help you understand your investments and even connect you to 3rd-party sources if you need to import specific market information.
 You may even want to manage your cash through a client portal where you can buy and sell.
 Ultimately, it’s important to make sure the features you want are there.

 Ability to Support a Vast Array of Assets